extrawest/goggins-ai-fitness-coach/README.md

 - clone repository
 - npm i
+- create .env file and add variables from .env.dist with their values
 - npm run dev
 - open [http://localhost:3000](http://localhost:3000) with your browser to see the result.